Makes 16 -18

 I know that there are lots of recipes for granola using coconut oil and maple syrup, this one’s mine.
 Hope you like it.

-- 1 cup hazelnuts, skins removed and roughly chopped
+1 cup hazelnuts, skins removed and roughly chopped, or 1 cup slivered almonds.

-Preheat oven to 120C.
+Preheat oven to 140C.
 Mix all the dry ingredients together except the raisins in a large bowl.
 Combine the coconut oil and maple syrup together, and fold into the dry ingredients, mixing well.

 Spread the mixture on a large baking sheet in a thin layer, put into the oven, and bake for 45 minutes, stirring every 15 minutes.